jhipster/generator-jhipster-nodejs/ROADMAP.md

 - [x] Replaced mongoProdDatabase question with standard jhipster databaseType and with all db typeORM support
 - [x] Remove maven with option JAVA requirement
 - [x] Add package.json when no client
-- [x] Avoid reinsert seed db in restart app
+- [x] Avoid reinsert seed db in restart app using typeORM migration

 ## To DO for next release